 Direct public investment in infrastructure, community facilities, and parks or open space is the best way, but there are always limited funds and many competing political priorities.

 Population density is the number of people living in a certain area.
-The built environment affects density based on how close residences are to each other and to other uses, such as services, employment, recreation, schools, etc. In general, the growth strategy in the City's Comprehensive Plan is to encourage growth in areas already served by services, schools, community facilities, employment centers, and transit to leverage these investments for the most people.
+The built environment affects density based on how close residences are to each other and to other uses, such as services, employment, recreation, and schools.
+In general, the growth strategy in the City's Comprehensive Plan is to encourage growth in areas already served by services, schools, community facilities, employment centers, and transit to leverage these investments for the most people.
 This community vision is the Centers & Corridors strategy for growth.

+How density looks varies a lot!
 Many different factors affect the density of any particular housing development.

 - Different housing types create different densities.
-For example, on 10 acres of land, single-family homes on individual lots will often result in less density than a multi-family apartment complex on the same amount of land because of the number of dwelling units that can fit in the same space.
+For example, on 10 acres of land, single-family homes on individual lots will often result in less density than a multi-family apartment complex on the same (or less) amount of land because of the number of dwelling units that can fit in the same space.

 - Lot size can affect density.
 Larger lots with single-family houses take up more space, resulting in fewer dwelling units per acre than smaller lots with houses.